Seamless Mosaic Internals

 src/wiser/raster/mosaic_controller.py

-MosaicController, MosaicScene, CommonGrid, ResolutionMode — the non-GUI model
+MosaicController, MosaicScene, SceneMetadataSnapshot, CommonGrid, ResolutionMode, ScenePendingReason — the non-GUI model (incl. the live/pending classifier)

 src/wiser/raster/mosaic_ingestion.py